IBM-Cloud/insurance-toolchain/README.md

 This toolchain deploys the [Cloud Insurance Co.](https://github.com/IBM-Bluemix/cloudco-insurance) project.

-Get started with this project, which is an online insurance application that consists of three microservices:
+Get started with this project, which is an online insurance application that consists of microservices:

-- [Policy Catalog][github_catalog_url] - An API for retrieving and updating a catalog of insurance policies
+* [insurance-catalog][catalog_github_url] - An API to retrieve and update a catalog of insurance policies
-- [Orders][github_orders_url] - An API for retrieving and updating a list of insurance policy orders made by customers
+* [insurance-orders][orders_github_url] - An API to retrieve and update a list of insurance policy orders made by customers
-- [User Interface][github_bot_url] - UI that leverages both of the above APIs to allow users to intelligently query the policies and narrow down to their best possible options.
-Also includes a bot to interact with the visitor through a chat interface.
+* [insurance-bot][bot_github_url] - UI that provides a chat bot interface for users to query their health benefits and file claims.
-- [Dashboard][github_dashboard_url] - A user interface showing an history of the bot chats for further analysis.
+* [insurance-bot-dashboard][dashboard_github_url] - A user interface showing an history of the bot chats for further analysis.
+* [insurance-bot-ios][mobile_github_url] - An iOS application for the chat bot.

 ## Create the toolchain